 When in Shanghai you sometimes find yourself craving peace and tranquility.
 The Jade Buddha Temple is a popular tourist destination but I didn’t find it too crowded on a Friday afternoon.
 Instead, it offered a welcome break from the hustle and bustle.
-Despite its popularity among tourists you can witness local worshippers and I also saw a lot of monks.
-The entrance fee is only for access to the temple area.
-If you want to see the Jade Buddha you have to pay a second entrance fee.
+Despite its popularity among tourists you can witness local worshippers and I saw a lot of monks.
+The entrance fee is only for access to the temple area and you have to pay a second entrance fee for access to the Jade Buddha.
 Inside the main Jade Buddha Room you will find 500 tiny Buddhas fixed to the ceiling and also an eternally lit lantern.

 9. Moganshan Lu